-ENTRANCE CRIT ENTRANCE CRITERIA Minimum age 18 years Required education High School Graduation, GED or Equivalent Must be able to read, write and understand English Entry requirements Completed registration form Deposit of \$50, refunded at successful completion of program Swim test certificate (free) Confirmation of prior experience at-sea Physician's health certificate Urine sample drug test from AK&A Labs (free) California Boater Card through Boat US Foundation (4-8 hours online; free) ADVANCEMENT T CRITERIA Requirements to complete before on-the-job training begins Attend, satisfactorily participate in, and pass the program's shore-based workshop training component Apply for and receive a California Commercial Fishing License Pass a probationary period of one fishing trip with sponsor/mentor as a licensed commercial fisherman on a fishing vessel (provide copy of fish ticket) Starting wage Variable.
+ENTRANCE CRITERIA Minimum age 18 years Required education High School Graduation, GED or Equivalent Must be able to read, write and understand English Entry requirements Completed interest form Deposit of \$60, refunded at successful completion of all shore-based training Swim test certificate or evidence of swim competency (free) Confirmation of prior experience at-sea Agreement to complete a urine sample drug test from a local lab (free) California Boater Card through Boat US Foundation (4-8 hours online; free) ADVANCEMENT CRITERIA Requirements to complete before on-the-job training begins Attend, satisfactorily participate in, and pass the program's shore-based training Apply for and receive a California Commercial Fishing License Pass a probationary period of one fishing trip with sponsor/mentor as a licensed commercial fisherman on a fishing vessel (provide copy of fish ticket) Starting wage Variable.
 Wage is calculated as a percentage of catch earnings, which will vary with boat/crew size, fishery, season, catch amount and selling price.
-COMPLETION C RITERIA Completion requirements Meet all advancement criteria Complete 1,000 hours of hands-on training with veteran fishermen (activity log required) ~150 hours on safety, seamanship, and navigation ~600 hours on boat and gear operations and maintenance ~125 hours on fisheries science, conservation, and management ~125 hours on business Time commitment: 6 months to 1 year
+COMPLETION C COMPLETION CRITERIA Completion requirements Meet all advancement criteria Complete 1,000 hours of hands-on training with veteran fishermen (activity log required) ~150 hours on safety, seamanship, and navigation ~600 hours on boat and gear operations and maintenance ~125 hours on fisheries science, conservation, and management ~125 hours on business Time commitment: 6 months to 1 year